-How to avoid saying empty threats
+How to avoid empty threats

 But there is a way to get kids to behave, all without blasting empty threats.
 Our kids may not always be “model children,” but they’ll likely listen with a few tweaks.

-Explain why their behavior isn’t acceptable
+1. Explain why the behavior isn’t acceptable

 Explain why the behavior is wrong.
 I’ve noticed with my child that giving a reason makes him not “take it personally.”
 We’re telling him to stop not because of him as a person or even us as his parents.
 But because of a logical reason outside himself.

-Redirect their actions to something more appropriate
+2. Redirect actions to something more appropriate

 “Watch this!” my four-year-old exclaimed, as he spun around a few inches away from his baby brother.